rust-lang/rfcs/style-guide/items.md

 Avoid line-breaking in the signature if possible.
-If a line break is required in a non-inherent impl, break immediately before `for`, block indent the concrete type and put the opening brace on it's own line:
+If a line break is required in a non-inherent impl, break immediately before `for`, block indent the concrete type and put the opening brace on its own line:

 ```rust
 impl Bar